 Can I camp with an RV?

 Cold Springs has RV camp spots for first come first serve for an additional cost.

 Check here for our inclement weather plan will be available in packet.
 Any other weather, we ride!

 Can I come as a support person and still have access to food and activities?

 Support people can come and pay their own way at the local sites.

 How long is this ride?

-Individuals can ride one day and are responsible for their own transportation to their vehicles.
+Individuals can ride part of the day and are responsible for their own transportation to their vehicles.

 Where does the route take riders?

 Riders will leave Tabor and go through Essex, stop over in Red Oak, pass through Elliot, Griswold, into Cold Springs.
 The return trip follows the same route.
 Riders can ride into Lewis or ride into town.
 A SWITA shuttle will take riders to explore the grounds of the Hitchcock house (currently being restored), the Heritage Center, gravesites of abolitionists, dinner at the community center, and more!